-Regulatory change horizon scanning is a key task undertaken by the Compliance function, which regularly scans for applicable regulatory change.
-This includes FCA, associated UK financial services regulations, and wider regulation impacting financial services including Responsible Investment, and climate change.
+Regulatory change horizon scanning is the role of the Compliance function, which regularly scans for applicable regulatory change.
+This includes FCA, associated UK regulations, and wider regulation including Responsible Investment, and climate change.
 The relevant heads of functions and departments, as subject matter experts, also support the process and a tracker is maintained to ensure applicable changes are appropriately implemented.